santoshsmalagi/make/README.md

 # make
-A tutorial on Gnu-make and collection of some genric Makefiles.
+A collection of tutorials, tips and tricks on the GNU Make utility.